 A new Holiday Inn Express opened in January 2017 on the South Danville Bypass, complete with 76 rooms and 2,000 square feet of conference space.
 The hotel employs 25 people.

 Manufacturing, Distribution & Industrial Services

 Danville-Boyle County has a long, proud and strong history as a vital manufacturing region, and numerous production-related companies experience success today.
-They include American Greetings Corp., Berry Plastics Corp., Dana Holding Corp., Denyo Manufacturing Corp., Hobart Corp.
-(Illinois Tool Works Inc.) and Caterpillar Inc., whose Danville branch employs 100 people who manufacture track pins and bushings for use in tractors.
+They include American Greetings Corp., Berry Plastics Corp., Dana Holding Corp., Denyo Manufacturing Corp. and Hobart Corp.
+(Illinois Tool Works Inc.).

-Other major employers include Honeywell (formerly Intelligrated Inc.), LSC (former RR Donnelley & Sons Co.), Meggitt ABS Kentucky Corp., National Office Furniture (Kimball International) and Panasonic Appliances Co. of America.
+Other major employers include Honeywell (formerly Intelligrated Inc.), LSC (former RR Donnelley & Sons Co.), Meggitt ABS Kentucky Corp. and National Office Furniture (Kimball International).
 Timberland Company, which manufactures name-brand outdoor footwear, clothing and accessories, has one of its two North American distribution centers in Danville.

 Here’s a salute to The Advocate-Messenger, Danville’s long-time newspaper that still publishes every day except Saturdays.
-The paper was first published on June 24, 1865 under its original name The Kentucky Advocate, then in 1910 another newspaper called The Daily Messenger was founded in Danville.
+The paper was first published on June 24, 1865 under its original name The Kentucky Advocate.
+In 1910 another newspaper called The Daily Messenger was founded in Danville.
 The Advocate-Messenger took its current name in 1940 after the merger of The Kentucky Advocate and The Daily Messenger.
 Today, the newspaper is distributed in Boyle, Casey, Garrard, Lincoln and Mercer counties.